denislobanov/lsxnr/blog/content/post/looking-at-clusters.md

 1. You basically run RHE k8s.

-Jokes aside, we are evaluating this at work.
-I may write more here.

 ### Mesos

 I really misunderstood this for a while, until I actually spent time looking at it.
-I think it will be possible to wrangle Mesos into managing a cluster like this, but thats not really what its for.
+I think it will be possible to wrangle Mesos into managing a cluster like this, but that's not really what its for.

-### Diet Kubernetes: K3S
+### k8s on a diet: K3S

 Basically k8s after spending time in the gym wrapped in cling film, presumably the sweat has had a shrink wrapping effect and all the bloat has been packaged